Beads are the eye candy of jewelry. You may find yourself spending countless hours drooling over the endless selections.

 Again if it becomes overwhelming just take your time and remember to breath, it can be a lot to take in.

-At times, I tend to find that I do better with a catalog in hand vs. shopping in person, I can at least close the catalog when I'm done and going to bead shows...well they can be very WOW'ing.
+We prefer holding a catalog in hand vs. shopping in person.
+When we are done looking we can at least close the catalog, going to bead shows can be very over-WOW'ing.

 Since the sizing varies you will need to know how many supplies you will need in order to have enough for your design.